Oct 23, 2020

 Accidents happen.
 In fact, they happen every day, and often involve drivers with squeaky clean driving records.
-But should a single accident after years of clean driving negatively impact your car insurance rates?
-Most would agree that it shouldn’t, and this is why many Ontario insurance companies offer accident forgiveness to their policyholders.
+But should a single accident after years of clean driving negatively impact your insurance?
+Most would agree that it shouldn’t, and this is why many insurers offer accident forgiveness to their policyholders.

 Even the best of us make mistakes from time to time, and we all deserve to be forgiven, even if a car accident was our fault.

 Accident forgiveness means your insurer will not increase your rates after your first at fault accident.
 Auto insurance with accident forgiveness is increasingly common today and it is a policy feature that is offered by many insurance companies.
 We all know that at fault accidents can happen to even the best of drivers and having your insurance increase just doesn’t make sense.
 While there is no industry standard definition, accident forgiveness is exactly as it sounds – your insurer will forgive your first at fault accident.

 How Does Accident Forgiveness Work?

 Accident forgiveness is a policy feature that protects your driving record and your insurance premiums.
 If you are involved in an at fault accident, your premiums will not increase if you have insurance with accident forgiveness.

 What Companies Offer Auto Insurance With Accident Forgiveness In Ontario?

 Many insurers offer accident forgiveness.
 However, how it is offered and the specific details of the coverage will vary.
 For some, it comes standard with the policy; and for others, it is additional coverage or an endorsement.